 The red, blue and purple jasmine rice varieties contain phytonutrients.
-These phytonutrients are responsible for protecting your body cells, which help in boosting your immunity.
+These phytonutrients are helpful in protecting your body cells, which may boost your immunity.

 An improved immune system leads to better overall health due to increased protection against germs, bacteria and other health risk factors.